Romeo Langford: San Antonio Spurs (2022–2023)

 On February 10, 2022, Langford was traded, alongside Josh Richardson, to the San Antonio Spurs in exchange for Derrick White.
 Langford made his Spurs debut on March 7, scoring seven points in a 117–110 win over the Los Angeles Lakers.

 On December 29, 2022, Langford scored a career-high 23 points, alongside three rebounds, two assists and two steals, in a 122–115 win over the New York Knicks.

-Salt Lake City Stars (2024–present)
+Salt Lake City Stars (2023-2024)

 On August 30, 2023, Langford signed with the Utah Jazz, but was waived on October 17.
 On October 30, he joined the Salt Lake City Stars.
+In the 2023–24 season for SLC, including both regular season and tip-off tournament, Langford played in 30 games (22 starts).
+In the regular season he averaged 29.5 minutes, scoring 11.9 points and 4.1 rebounds per game.

 BCM Gravelines-Dunkerque (2024)

 On October 29, 2024, Langford signed for six weeks with BCM Gravelines-Dunkerque of the LNB Élite.
+On November 29, Langford and BCM Gravelines-Dunkerque mutually agreed to terminate his contract.